 ‘Less effort, huh?’

-‘Yep.’
 She gapes at him, then they both burst out laughing.
-She hesitates before grabbing his hand and he pulls her up effortlessly.
-He doesn’t let go of her hand, turning it palm up, gently stroking it with his thumb.
+He stands up and reaches out for her.
+She hesitates before grabbing his hand and he pulls her up effortlessly, but he doesn’t let go of her hand.
+Looking into her eyes, he turns it palm up, gently stroking it with his thumb.
 Taïga can hardly breathe as every square inch of her skin is covered with goose bumps.

-Guiltily he lets go of her hand when Teddy and “Evil Bitch” Elspeth push open the door to the barn.
+Guiltily he lets go of her when Teddy and “Evil Bitch” Elspeth push open the door to the barn.
 Taïga blushes, Teddy smiles and Elspeth glares.
-Derek mumbles something incoherent and scurries outside…
+Derek mumbles something incoherent and disappears outside…

-As promised, Johnny takes Derek, Teddy, Taïga and Elspeth to “The Waterhole Saloon” that night.
+As promised, Johnny has taken Derek, Teddy, Taïga and Elspeth to “The Waterhole Saloon”.
 Elspeth immediately joins Benni, from their school, and Kenji Midden.
 Taïga is a little disappointed that Derek spends so much time with local bad boy Zac Whipsnake and Mrs. Darnell.
 So when Teddy asks her to play some pool with him, she jumps on the opportunity.

 ‘Welcome to Cougar town!’
 Teddy jokes, but Taïga doesn’t think he’s funny.